What Is a Grounded Conductor? The Neutral Wire Explained

 Where in the code can I find rules for grounded conductors and grounding?

 The main articles are NEC Article 200, which covers the “Use and Identification of Grounded Conductors,” and NEC Article 250, which is the comprehensive guide for all “Grounding and Bonding” requirements.
-Reading article 250 of the National Electrical Code in its entirety is essential for every electrician.
+Reading Article 250 of the National Electrical Code and the related feeder/service rules in Article 220 is essential for every electrician.

 What is a system bonding jumper and why is it important in NEC 250?

 A system bonding jumper is the conductor or screw that connects the grounded conductor (neutral) to the equipment grounding conductor and the enclosure at a service or a separately derived system.
-As detailed in nec 250, its purpose is to create the essential link that allows fault current to return to the source, ensuring that breakers trip during a ground fault.
-Without it, the ground-fault current path is incomplete.
+Its purpose is to create the essential link that allows fault current to return to the source, ensuring that breakers trip during a ground fault and protecting people and equipment.
+Without it, the ground-fault current path is incomplete and protection may not operate correctly.

 Continuing Education by State